MArteLive European Contest

 Selected artists will be announced on martelive.eu

 PHASE 3 – Semifinal Shows

-One semi-final multidisciplinary event takes place in each Area:
+One semi-final multidisciplinary event will take place in each Area:

-In each Semi Final Show (Tuzla, Vilnius, Krakow) is appointed 1 winner for each of the 16 artistic disciplines.
+In each Semi Final Show (Tuzla, Vilnius, Krakow) is appointed 1 winner for every 16 artistic disciplines.

 PHASE 4 – European Final

 The European Final will be a multi-disciplinary event in Rome, Italy, from 7th to 9th December 2021:

 To participate in the contest, each artist or group must apply on www.martelive.eu

 The registration fee is 5 € for single artists, 10 € for bands/groups.